adamhjk/chef-puppet-syscal-template-test/README.md

 If you find a bug
 ----

-Send me a pull request - happy to make it more fair, if I screwed something up.
+Send me a pull request - happy to make it more fair.